Search

 How to Tell If a Molly Fish Is Dying?

 If a molly fish is dying, there are several tell-tale signs you can look for.
-First, the fish may swim erratically or lie on the tank’s bottom.
+First, the molly swimming erratically or lie on the tank’s bottom.

 It may also be losing its color or have sunken eyes.
 In addition, you may notice that your molly is not eating or has become lethargic.